dzmcclure/jotl-deck-tool-app/README.md

 - [x] Cannot add/load multiple of the same character
 - [x] Load finished
 - [x] Able to save a file - guid filename
+- [x] Bug fix - Selecting a base class and loading a file are mutually exclusive
 #### Perks
 - [x] Open dialogue with perk checklist
 - [x] Perk utility function